 Excuse me, May you explain that again?

-It would definitely be more polite in Spanish, at least in Latin America to ask using the conditional form of PODER, i.e. PODRÍA.
-This form of the verb is often used for probabilities, but it can also be used to ask for a favor in Spanish, for example: ¿(Tú) Podrías ayudarme?.
+It would definitely be more polite, at least in Latin America to ask for favors in Spanish using the conditional form of PODER, i.e. PODRÍA.
+This form of the verb is often used for probabilities, but it can also be used for other purposes, for example: ¿(Tú) Podrías ayudarme?.

 ¿(Tú) Podrías ayudarme a terminar mi plan?